PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/add-edit-attribute.md

 ![Attribute1](/static/img/attribute1.png)

-To add an attribute, or in other words, to add a group of variation possibilities (colors, capacity, material, etc.), click on "Add new attribute".
+To add an attribute, or in other words, to add an attribute which will variation possibilities for colors, capacity, material, etc. , click on "Add new attribute".
 A new page appears.

 While adding or editing an attribute, the following fields / toggles / parameters are displayed: